Limmen/awesome-rl-for-cybersecurity/README.md

         <ul>
           <li>
             CyberBattleSim is an experimentation research platform to investigate the interaction of automated agents operating in a simulated abstract enterprise network environment.
 The simulation provides a high-level abstraction of computer networks and cyber security concepts.
 Its Python-based Open AI Gym interface allows for the training of automated agents using reinforcement learning algorithms.
-            Paper: <a href="https://www.microsoft.com/security/blog/2021/04/08/gamifying-machine-learning-for-stronger-security-and-ai-models/">(2021) Gamifying machine learning for stronger security and AI models</a>
+            Blogpost: <a href="https://www.microsoft.com/security/blog/2021/04/08/gamifying-machine-learning-for-stronger-security-and-ai-models/">(2021) Gamifying machine learning for stronger security and AI models</a>
           </li>
         </ul>
       </td>